 Regardless of your location, a real estate agent can be an excellent source.
 You’re going to want an agent to handle your purchase anyway, so why not connect with one right away?
 Ideally, this agent should be local.
 The better they know the area, the better insight they can give you into a home’s value.

 When evaluating the value of a house, several factors are important.
-There’s curb appeal, and of course, location.
-The price per square foot is another essential metric.
-And its imperative that you know how to calculate price per square foot and understand how it works so that you can effectively negotiate.
+There’s curb appeal and, of course, location.
+It’s imperative that you know how to calculate the price per square foot and understand how it works so that you can effectively negotiate.

 To calculate the price per square foot for a rental, take the monthly rent and divide it by the floor space.
 That will give you the monthly price per square foot.
 If you need the annual price, just multiply that by twelve.
 For example, if the rent is $2,000 per month and you have a 500 square foot apartment, you're paying $4 per square foot a month or $48 per square foot annually.